Kase Filters Buying Guide - A guide to the best filters for you

 Is a Magnetic Filter System right for you?

-If you enjoy hiking or travel a lot and want to keep your photography kit as light and compact as possible, and you can also live without a graduated filter then a magnetic kit is for you.
+If you enjoy hiking or travel a lot and want to keep your photography kit as light and compact as possible, and you can also live without a graduated filter then a Revolution Magnetic Circular kit is for you.

 What other Filters are there?